openbmc/openbmc/poky/documentation/overview-manual/concepts.rst

 Source Mirror(s)
 ~~~~~~~~~~~~~~~~

-Two kinds of mirrors exist: pre-mirrors and regular mirrors.
+There are two kinds of mirrors: pre-mirrors and regular mirrors.
 The
 :term:`PREMIRRORS` and
 :term:`MIRRORS` variables point to
 these, respectively.
 BitBake checks pre-mirrors before looking upstream